When a plan comes together

 “Jake Stanley had that steer in the first round and made a good run on him,” Eiguren said.
 “I was just wanting to put us back in it.
 It helped a lot knowing what the steer was going to do.
 It wasn’t like we were trying to do anything special—we had a good steer, and I was in the barrier.
 Turns out it’s a lot easier to head when you’re in the barrier.”

 “Our game plan going into the last round was just to complete the course,” Eiguren said.
-“We wanted to do the same thing we did in round two—get out, make an aggressive, clean run.
+“We wanted to do the same thing we did in Round 2—get out, make an aggressive, clean run.
 We had the strongest steer in the pen, and we knew that didn’t help our case.
 Breck heels incredible, so I just tried not to be late and trusted he’d take care of the backside.”

-Their 5.7-second run didn’t place in the round, but when the top two teams missed, it sealed their title as the 2025 Columbia River Circuit Finals average champions.
+Their 5.7-second run didn’t place in the round, but when the top two teams missed, it sealed their title as the 2025 Columbia River Circuit Finals champions.

 “We knew the team that was second in the average had us by about half a second,” Ward said of Jake Stanley and Jason Duby.
 “We figured we could get by them if we made a good run.
 Then Garrett Rogers and Jake Minor had us by two seconds, so they just had to catch.
 We just went for the best run we could and let it play out.”

-Eiguren was aboard RH Apache Trigger, or “Newt”—his dad’s 8-year-old gray gelding that waiting for him in Oregon after he flew back from the COJO Open in Belton, Texas.
-Newt also got the call at some big rodeos this season, including the short round at Salinas.
+Their $5,531 weekend wouldn’t have been possible without their horsepower.
+Eiguren was aboard RH Apache Trigger, or “Newt”—his dad’s 8-year-old gray gelding that was waiting for him in Oregon after he flew back from the COJO Open in Belton, Texas.
+Newt also got the call at some big rodeos this season, including the short round at the California Rodeo Salinas.

 RH Apache Trigger, or “Newt”